Pain below the kneecap: common causes and treatment

 The role of diagnosis

-clinical examination allows us to identify the cause.
+A clinical examination can identify the cause.

 Tests may be prescribed: